Imaging Associates offers advanced CT Coronary Angiogram (CTCA) scans to assess cardiovascular health with precision and efficiency.

 A CT Coronary Angiogram is a non-invasive imaging procedure that uses computed tomography technology to view the supply of blood to the heart.

-Computed Tomography Coronary Angiograms are usually recommended for patients with multiple cardiovascular risk factors, chest pain, or a history of cardiac surgery.
+CTCA scans are usually recommended for patients with multiple cardiovascular risk factors, chest pain, or a history of cardiac surgery.
 Common risk factors include smoking, diabetes, high blood pressure, a family history of heart disease, and high cholesterol levels.

 What happens during a CT Coronary Angiogram?